20 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment High Dose Rate Brachytherapy for prostate cancer?
+What prior data suggests that High Dose Rate Brachytherapy is safe for prostate cancer treatment?

 This trial is for men over 18 with prostate cancer that has come back in the area where their prostate used to be.
 They must have had radiation therapy before, show signs of recurrence through tests like biopsy or scans, and have rising PSA levels above 0.2 ng/dl after treatment.